 2. Collecting zebrafish embryos for assessing leukocyte wound responses

-After having established a stable transgenic reporter line, set up an incross of transgenic fish and collect eggs the next morning.
+After having established a stable transgenic reporter line, set up an cross between adult and female transgenic fish and collect eggs the next morning.

 Grow embryos at 28.5 °C in E3 medium (or egg water18).

 Optionally, at 24 hpf, incubate embryos in a centrifuge tube containing 50 mL of E3 medium supplemented with 0.003% bleach for 5 min.
-Subsequently rinse 3 times in E3 medium.
+Subsequently rinse 3 times in E3 medium by letting the tube stand for a couple of minutes to allow the embryos to settle in the bottom and then decanting and replacing the medium.

 NOTE: This provides a level of control on the infection exposure of the larvae, which may affect the behavior of leukocytes during wounding.